RTEMS/gnu-mirror-gcc/gcc/doc/install/prerequisites.rst

   Necessary to build HTML, PDF or EPUB documentation.
 See more in :ref:`gccint:building_documentation`.

-  Necessary for running :command:`make html` or :command:`make latexpdf` to create printable documentation in HTML or PDF format.
+  Necessary for running :command:`make html` or :command:`make pdf` to create printable documentation in HTML or PDF format.

   Necessary to build GCC documentation during development because the